Objectivity (science): Objectivity in measurement

 Another methodological aspect is the avoidance of bias, which can involve cognitive bias, cultural bias, or sampling bias.
 Methods for avoiding or overcoming such biases include random sampling and double-blind trials.
 However, objectivity in measurement can be unobtainable in certain circumstances.
 Even the most quantitative social sciences such as economics employ measures that are constructs (conventions, to employ the term coined by Pierre Duhem).

+Semi-objectivity

+Some philosophers and theorists describe a middle ground between complete objectivity and complete subjectivity, which may be referred to as semi-objectivity.
+In this view, a claim or judgement is considered semi-objective if it is largely based on facts, logic, or standardised methods, but still retains elements of personal interpretation or value influence.
+Semi-objectivity thus describes knowledge that is neither wholly detached from human perspectives nor entirely reducible to individual feelings.

+Related ideas can be found in the philosophy of science literature.
+For example, Helen Longino’s account of contextual empiricism emphasises that objectivity emerges through critical interaction and inter-subjective evaluation within scientific communities.
+Donna Haraway has likewise argued for "situated knowledge," where scientific accounts are recognised as being produced from particular perspectives rather than a "view from nowhere".
+In statistics, Andrew Gelman and Christian Hennig have proposed re-conceiving objectivity as a set of attributes such as transparency, consensus, and impartiality, rather than a binary opposition between subjective and objective.

+The concept of semi-objectivity highlights attempts to recognise the interplay between empirical grounding and interpretive elements in scientific practice.

 The role of the scientific community

 Next to unintentional and systematic error, there is always the possibility of deliberate misrepresentation of scientific results, whether for gain, fame, or ideological motives.

 Critiques of scientific objectivity

 A critical argument on scientific objectivity and positivism is that all science has a degree of interpretivism.
 In the 1920s, Percy Bridgman's The Logic of Modern Physics and the operationalism presented was centered in such recognition.